 Instructor: Elizabeth Opalenik

 Elizabeth Opalenik lives and works in Oakland, California, but this peripatetic artist is often on the move.
-As a photographic artist, she believes that all good photographs are self portraits that lie somewhere between imagination and dreams.
-Her 35 year career has found her teaching or making images on six continents, seeking the beauty and grace that exists within all things.
-Elizabeth conducts photographic portrait, figure and mordançage workshops internationally, creating a sense of wonder and possibility in her students.
+As a photographic artist, she believes that all good photographs are self-portraits that lie somewhere between imagination and dreams.
+Her 44-year career has found her teaching or making images on six continents, seeking the beauty and grace that exists within all things, from people to landscape and still livings to abstraction.